hratx47-gigl/Gigl-Website/readme.md

 # Getting Started
 Take the following steps to run the app in your localhost, you will need to have the following:
+- Node should be installed on your machine
 - MongoDB should be running on your machine

+***Note: Rename .copy.env to .env and adjust the contents to match your MongoDB connection***

 From terminal in the repository:
 ```